 MRI provides important insights into a large number of conditions, without exposing the patient to radiation.
 However, MRIs can be challenging for children who have a hard time holding still for the length of the procedure.
 Our researchers are investigating new technologies and techniques such as spiral MRI, radial MRI and compressed sensing.
 These may shorten the time required for an MRI or minimize the effects of the patient’s motion.

 These efforts, in conjunction with Philips Healthcare and researchers at the Mayo Clinic, promise to enhance the quality of MRI images while also improving patient care by reducing examination times.

 Pediatric Applications of Dual-Energy CT

 Computed tomography— CT scanning— is a valuable tool to diagnose many diseases and injuries in children.
 Routine CT scans produce highly detailed images by using normal X-rays.
-With dual-energy CT, a normal X-rays is combined with less powerful X-rays.
+With dual-energy CT, a normal X-ray is combined with less powerful X-rays.
 Since substances absorb X-rays at different rates, contrast agents such as iodine may be individually identified.
-This allows technicians to manipulate these substances, which gives dual-energy CT scanning advantages such as:
+This allows technologists to manipulate these substances, which gives dual-energy CT scanning advantages such as:

 - Making some abnormalities clearer than routine CT scans.
-Technicians can intensify iodine in the image, which improves the evaluation of the heart and blood vessels.
+Technologists can intensify iodine in the image, which improves the evaluation of the heart and blood vessels.
 Areas of inflammation, traumatic injury, poor blood supply or active bleeding can also be better identified.

 - Reducing radiation exposure.
 This happens because technologists can use dual-energy CT scans to construct virtual images of the body before the contrast agent was used.
 As a result, fewer scans are needed.